Choosing Swimsuit Material: The Best Swimsuit Fabric, For You

 1. Nylon Blends

-It is soft and comfortable.
-It gives a good stretch, and it hugs your body really well.
+It is supple and cosy.
+It stretches well and hugs your body very tightly.

-Nylons are not to be printed on, the result is blurry, and the print will bleed.
+Nylons should not be printed on since the results are pixelated and the ink will bleed.

 - Feel: Very soft